 Southern Phone only offers good choices.
 All you need to do is go for the best one.

 Third-party providers like Moose Mobile make cheap, high-quality plans possible than it’s ever been.
 Today, you can score unlimited calls and texts with 6GB of data (for first 24 months) on a no lock-in contract plan for as low as $14.80 per month.
 For young kids and students, it can get cheaper at $8.80/month with unlimited texts, 300 minutes of calls, and 1GB mobile data.

 These are just a few of Moose Mobile’s low-cost mobile deals.
 You can get data as huge as 40GB and that already includes free $400 international calls for only $46.80 on a month-to-month term.
 Customers also have the option to lock it in for 12 months for greater data allowances.
 For instance, the $46.80 month-to-month plan with 40GB data easily gets doubled to a whopping 80GB if you sign up for 12 months for only $46!
-It also helps a great deal that Moose Mobile uses Optus’ 4G network.
+It also helps a great deal that Moose Mobile uses Optus’ full 4G network.

 Telstra is an established name in the telco business.
 And for many customers, it’s all about the brand and Australia’s largest mobile network is a widely trusted one.
 That’s why even with the not-so-cheap mobile plans, the company successfully brings in more people every year, all thanks to valuable inclusions and perks exclusive to Telstra customers.
 It’s also a fact that Telstra’s mobile offerings have gone through changes in recent years, making them more accessible budget-wise.

 These extra inclusions effectively even things out.
-The new no lock-in contract plans also allow customers to add a new phone to any of the month-to-month plans, which you can pay off over 24 or 36 months.
+The new no lock-in contract plans also allow customers to add a new phone to any of the month-to-month plans, which you can pay off over 24 months.
 If you cancel, you can simply pay out your phone.

 Supermarket giant Woolworths delivers its own range of competitive mobile plans